rayalan/binary-adages/content/recognizing-expertise.md

 * We could look for signs of credibility.
 Does he have a university degree?
 Or some training certificates?
 Do other experts recognize his knowledge in some way?
 * We could ask about past results - has he done this sort of work in the past?
 What kind of results has he had?
 * We could rely on our own experience.
-Are have we seen this practice anywhere?
+Have we seen this practice anywhere?
 How did it work out?
 * We could ask our business connections if they've heard of particle physicists increasing business profits; have they hired anyone like this?

 References are a bit tricky these days.
 If Joe is at all smart, he'll likely cherry-pick contacts who think the world of him.
-And then there's the question of the stranger's judgement: Would they actually recognize business-revolutionizing particle physics?
+And then there's the question of the strangers' judgement: Would they actually recognize business-revolutionizing particle physics?

 Self-experience is clearly a better approach -- after all, most of what I know has been taught to me by others.
 And I'm still striving to [learn]({filename}/pages/unlinked.md), which usually means either: